World Boxing News offers four fights that could have added to legacies, including Floyd Mayweather and Lennox Lewis.

 Fast forward to 1992, Riddick Bowe is the undisputed heavyweight champion after beating Evander Holyfield, while his old Olympic rival Lewis had just knocked out Donovan “Razor” Ruddock in two rounds to become the WBC’s number one contender.

 What happened from here can only be described as absurd.
 Bowe’s eccentric manager Rock Newman started to make unreasonable demands for Bowe to take the Lewis fight.
 One of which was requesting that purse be split 90/10 in Boye’s favor.

 If that was bad, it was nowhere near as despicable as Bowe’s last actions.
-He threw his WBC championship belt into a bin as a way of avoiding a meeting with Lewis.
+He threw his WBC championship belt into a bin to avoid a meeting with Lewis.
 The WBC, who had rightly threatened to strip Bowe of the title if he did not fight the mandatory fighter, had no choice but to take the strap off Bowe and award it to Lewis.

 You have to feel for Lewis.
-He wanted his first title to come from a knock-out punch, not a default.
-Despite having a stellar boxing career, Bowe is still remembered by some British fans for ducking Lewis.
+He wanted his first title to come from a knockout punch, not a default.
+Despite having a stellar boxing career, Bowe gets remembered by some British fans for ducking Lewis.